fl1ger/deleg/draft-dnsop-deleg.md

 : PLEASE REMOVE THE THIS SECTION PRIOR TO PUBLICATION.

 * Write a security considerations section
-* Add the dohpath references RFC
-* Define and give examples for DNSSEC svcparams
 * worked out resolution example including alias form delegation
-* DoH URI teamplte does not include post

 # Change Log